|

 Lake Bogoria Research Modules

-The research assignments were split into three components: Lake Flies, Birds, and Moths.
+and Moths.
 Teams of 2 or 3 volunteers were paired with the lead researcher(s) for each module.